The Premier League one-game wonders we simply couldn’t track down

-Will Unwin has spoken to a host of names during his One-Game Wonders series, but there are a few people he simply hasn’t been able to make contact with, including former Manchester United, Liverpool and Arsenal players.
+Will Unwin has interviewed a busload of players for his One-Game Wonders series, but there are a few people he simply couldn’t get hold of.

 By the time the Serbian-born winger arrived at Manchester United he had already made six first-team appearances for Brommapojkarna in his adopted home of Sweden.